Ever been tempted by the contents of the frozen food aisle? It will be easy to just say NO when you’ve made your own homemade freezer burritos.

-You’ll have to buy the book or borrow it from your library to try them out, and I hope you will because Chipotle Chicken and Onion Wraps, Pepper Jack and Chile Burritos, and the aptly named Not Your Convenience Store’s Frozen Burritos are pretty rocking awesome, if I do say so myself.
+In my cookbook, Not Your Mother’s Make-Ahead and Freeze Cookbook, I share three very different, yet equally delicious burrito creations.
+I’m actually quite proud of them.
+I mean, Chipotle Chicken and Onion Wraps, Pepper Jack and Chile Burritos, and the aptly named Not Your Convenience Store’s Frozen Burritos are pretty rocking awesome, if I do say so myself.

-Today, though I have another great burrito creation, one that comes together quite quickly and easily.
+Today’s burrito creation is one that comes together quite quickly and easily.
 It makes a dozen.
-I recommend a double batch so that you have enough to eat fresh and then some more to freeze.
+I recommend that you prepare a double batch so that you have enough to eat fresh and then some more to freeze.

 Burrito making is a simple affair.
 You need large tortillas, a filling (like beans, chicken, and cheese), and a ziptop freezer bag if you plan to freeze them.